 add_filter( 'nav_menu_item_id', 'wp_nav_menu_filter', 100, 1 );

-In this guide, we briefly saw how to build a customized menu in WordPress themes and explained how to use the Walker Class to display the menu’s markup in a cleaner way.
-I’ll leave it up to you to consider in which scenarios it’s more appropriate to display the menu in this manner…
+This guide covered how to build a customized menu in WordPress themes and how to use the Walker Class to display the menu’s markup in a cleaner way.
+The Walker approach gives you full control over the HTML output while preserving active-state indicators that the filter-based alternative lacks.

 Very useful guide!
 Thanks for sharing your knowledge!